opendocsg/slw-judgments-backfill/2014_SGCA_2/report.md

  (ii) the broad sense by refraining from making immediate arrangements for full repayment of the rental arrears (see the Judgment at [52]–[53]).

 36     We turn first to the preliminary issue of whether the doctrine of promissory estoppel can in principle apply to a statutorily conferred right.
-In its Respondent’s Case, Orchard Central relied on the Privy Council case of _Kok Hoong v Leong Cheong Kweng Mines Ltd_ [1964] AC 933 (“ _Kok Hoong_ ”), cited by Tan Lee Meng J in _Joshua Steven v Joshua Deborah Steven and others_ [2004] 4 SLR(R) 403 (“ _Joshua Steven_ ”), for the proposition that the doctrine of promissory estoppel should not apply in the present case in defiance of the Act, particularly since _Supreme Holdings Ltd v Sheriff (Supreme Court of Singapore) and another_ [1985–1986] SLR(R) 596 confirmed that the Act conferred a special status upon landlords by providing them with a special remedy.
+In its Respondent’s Case, Orchard Central relied on the Privy Council case of _Kok Hoong v Leong Cheong Kweng Mines Ltd_ [1964] AC 933 (“ _Kok Hoong_ ”), cited by Tan Lee Meng J in _Joshua Steven v Joshua Deborah Steven and others_ <span class="citation">[2004] 4 SLR(R) 403</span> (“ _Joshua Steven_ ”), for the proposition that the doctrine of promissory estoppel should not apply in the present case in defiance of the Act, particularly since _Supreme Holdings Ltd v Sheriff (Supreme Court of Singapore) and another_ [1985–1986] SLR(R) 596 confirmed that the Act conferred a special status upon landlords by providing them with a special remedy.

 37     In our view, Orchard Central’s reliance on _Kok Hoong_ and _Joshua Steven_ was misplaced.
 In _Joshua Steven_ , the property concerned was subject to the Residential Property Act (Cap 274, 1985 Rev Ed) (“the RPA”) which expressly restricted the rights of foreigners to acquire an interest in the property in issue.
 It was within this specific context that Tan J held that a party cannot rely on estoppel in defiance of a statute, because as explained by Viscount Radcliffe in _Kok Hoong_ , there are ( _Joshua Steven_ at [15]):